jasperroebroek/sklearn-quantile/README.md

 # Installation

-The package can be installed with pip (when cython and scikit-learn are already installed):
+The package can be installed with pip (when cython and numpy are already installed):

 ```
 pip install sklearn-quantile